yogidevendra/docs/docs/beginner.md

 It is important to note that this particular test is actually a test of the entire application rather than a single class or a method within a class.
 It uses a class called `LocalMode` to essentially simulate a cluster.
-It is an extemely useful technique for testing your application without the need for a cluster.
+It is an extremely useful technique for testing your application without the need for a cluster.
 It can be used in more elaborate ways to test complex applications as discussed in the section entitled `Local Mode Testing` below.